The subelliptic heat kernel on the anti-de Sitter spaces: The subelliptic heat kernel on and

-We mainly study the small-time asymptotics of the subelliptic heat kernel on $\widetilde{\bH^{2n+1}}$.
-The ones on $\bH^{2n+1}$ are exactly the same, since by (\ref{eqpt}) we know that in small time the leading term in the sum is the term when $k=0$.
-For this reason, we will use the notation $p_t$ for both cases in the sequel.
+An important application of the integral representation of the subelliptic heat kernel is that it provides us a way to estimate the asymptotic behaviors of the subelliptic kernel as $t$ tends to $0$ (also see \cite{BB}, \cite{Bo}, \cite{BW}).
+We mainly study the small time asymptotics of the subelliptic heat kernel on the universal covering $\widetilde{\bH^{2n+1}}$, since the estimates on $\bH^{2n+1}$ will be exactly the same.
+This is because when $t$ tends to $0$, the dominating term in \eqref{eqpt} is the term of $k=0$.
+Therefore we shall use the notation $p_t$ for the subelliptic heat kernels of both $\bH^{2n+1}$ and $\widetilde{\bH^{2n+1}}$ in the rest of this paper.

-Now to write the small-time asymptotics, let us first recall the other expression (\ref{heat_kernel_odd}) of the heat kernel $q_t $ we mentioned earlier.
-From it we easily obtain the following asymptotics of the heat kernel